lambdaclass/concrete/ROADMAP.md

    return paths must discharge owned locals before leaving their scope, and break-with-value consumes the value being transported.

-13j. **Add an interpreter runtime conservation oracle when the interpreter has heap support.** Deferred pull-condition: the interpreter currently has no heap model (`allocCall` remains in the differential gate's unsupported class), so there is no allocation/free balance to observe.
+13j. **Deferred hardening ratchet — add an interpreter runtime conservation oracle when the interpreter has heap support.** Deferred pull-condition: the interpreter currently has no heap model (`allocCall` remains in the differential gate's unsupported class), so there is no allocation/free balance to observe.
 When